artemp/harfbuzz-icu-shaping/README.md

 harfbuzz-icu-shaping
 ====================

-I know this is apple vs oranges but hb_shape is very slow comparing to ```u_shapeArabic```.
+I know this is apples vs oranges but hb_shape is very slow comparing to ```u_shapeArabic```.
 It can be incorrect usage or implementation... feel free to correct it.

 ```bash
 ./bin/clang-darwin-4.2.1/release/harfbuzz-icu-test 1000